-1. Maintain an effective fuel modification zone by thinning, clearing or modifying away combustible vegetation and other flammable materials from areas within 100 feet from such buildings or structures.
-(See exception 3 for fire-resistive construction and other features for approval and/or a reduction of the fuel modification zone) The fuel modification zone may be re-planted with either approved irrigated, fire-resistant planting material or approved non-irrigated, drought-tolerant, fire-resistant plant material (See list of prohibited and recommended planting material).
+- Maintain an effective fuel modification zone by thinning, clearing or modifying away combustible vegetation and other flammable materials from areas within 100 feet from such buildings or structures.
+(See exception 3 for ignition-resistant construction and other features for approval and/or a reduction of the fuel modification zone) The fuel modification zone may be re-planted with either approved irrigated, fireresistant planting material or approved non-irrigated, drought-tolerant, fireresistant plant material (The PAHJ and the FAHJ may provide lists of prohibited and recommended planting material).
 Re-planting of the fuel modification zone may be required for erosion control.
+The fuel modification zone must be entirely located on the subject property unless approved by the FAHJ. - EXCEPTIONS:

-EXCEPTIONS: 1.
-Single specimens of trees, ornamental shrubbery or similar plants used as ground covers, provided that they do not form a means of rapidly transmitting fire from the native growth to any structure.
+1. Single specimens of trees, ornamental shrubbery or similar plants used as ground covers, provided that they do not form a means of rapidly transmitting fire from the native growth to any structure.